Filter by Suburb

 Every January the Australian Good Food Guide (AGFG) bestows upon us its much anticipated Chef Hat Awards, a discerning and definitive ranking of culinary excellence.
 Aka, the foodie holy grail.
 For hardcore dining devotees, it feels a lot like Christmas morning.
 Our very own cheat sheet to work our way, hungry caterpillar style, around the most esteemed and decorated local destinations.

-It leaves us with a lot to unpack and, in the case of our neighbouring Northern Rivers hat recipients, plenty of reasons to pack… our appetites and venture south, post-haste.
-Here are 9 of this year’s most road trip worthy restaurants.
+Our Northern Rivers neighbours, in particular, are giving us plenty of reasons to pack our appetites and venture south for some serious nosh.
+Here are 11 of this year’s most road trip worthy restaurants.

 Pipit